QuantumKane/clustering-exercises/README.md

 ## Centroid-based Clustering

 Centroid-based clustering organizes the data into non-hierarchical clusters, in contrast to hierarchical clustering defined below. k-means is the most widely-used centroid-based clustering algorithm.
 Centroid-based algorithms are efficient but sensitive to initial conditions and outliers.
 This course focuses on k-means because it is an efficient, effective, and simple clustering algorithm.
-[Clustering Algorithms]
+[Clustering Algorithms](https://developers.google.com/machine-learning/clustering/clustering-algorithms)

+## Density-based Clustering

+Density-based clustering connects areas of high example density into clusters.
+This allows for arbitrary-shaped distributions as long as dense areas can be connected.
+These algorithms have difficulty with data of varying densities and high dimensions.
+Further, by design, these algorithms do not assign outliers to clusters.